vreezy/resume/readme.md

 based on <https://jsonresume.org/> -> <https://github.com/jsonresume>

-this project keeps my resume.json and some extras.
+this project primary function is to keep my resume.json

+extras:

+- it can create a typescript schema from resume.json
+- Pipeline with test, updateVersion and deploy on my ftp

 ## install